DaGooseYT/EncodeGUI/README.md

 Requires `Qt 6 SDK` and MS `Visual Studio` or `Cmake`.
 Compile it like any other C/C++ source code.

-**Note: The Qt designer UI files for EncodeGUI and the Preview windows will remain confidential.
-The setup file is closed source and is NOT a part of this repository or the AGPL license.**
+**Note: The Qt designer UI files for EncodeGUI and the Preview windows will remain confidential.**

 # Licensing
 EncodeGUI is licensed under the AGPL v3.0.
 See `LICENSE` for more details.
 Early released versions of EncodeGUI are licensed under a custom license.
 Read it at https://encodegui.com/privacy-terms.html.

+**The setup file for EncodeGUI is closed source and is NOT a part of this repository or the AGPL license.**